gabriel-espinoza-77/mde-rce-detection-rule/README.md

 ### Automated Actions

-Configure automated responses.
-In this scenario, **device isolation** is selected to immediately contain the threat.
+Configure automated responses to take immediate action when the rule is triggered.
+In this scenario, **device isolation** is selected to contain the threat, and an **investigation package** is collected to support forensic analysis and post-incident review.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2bb45148-feb5-402b-a23e-728d35106224" width="450"/>